Misinformation about malpractice litigation in Tennessee

 The participants in staged accidents maneuver their way into crashes that are intended to make the real victim appear to be at fault.
 Often, the person staging the accident has passengers in the car.
 Everyone in the vehicle will fake injuries to receive money from the victim’s auto insurer, or even the insurer of the vehicle that they were occupying.
 It’s not unusual for associates to pose as “independent witnesses” to the accident either.
 So many staged accidents occur that the FBI has categorized the most common scenarios:

-• Swoop and squat: When the car in front of you gets cut off, and you rear-end it
+• Swoop and squat: When the car in front of you gets cut off, and

 Three Key Factors in Truck Accidents